abner-rojas/gsap-fun/README.md

-Instructions
+# Instructions
+1) Clone repo

-Run npm install, then npm run dev
+2) Run npm install, then npm run dev

-Point browswer to localhost:5173 for demo
+3) Point browser to localhost:5173 for demo

-Homework html and js files are in /homework/poster
+Homework html and js files are in /homework/poster folder